◷ Reading Time: 3 minutes

 Flow is good to orchestrate logic documents based on order of execution.

-Opposite to Flow, a DRD or Decision Requirement Diagram (a part of DMN) is a good way to orchestrate logic documents based on dependencies.
+Opposite to Flow, a DRG or Decision Graph (a part of DMN) is a good way to orchestrate logic documents based on dependencies.
 You can orchestrate the logic documents below:

 - Validation Tree